SoyBison/site/content/authors/admin/_index.md

   url: "https://www.microsoft.com/en-us/research/theme/computational-social-science/"

 # Short bio (displayed in user profile at end of posts)
 bio: Student, Data Scientist, Philosopher, Mathematician, Freelancer.
-Currently working as a Research Assistant at Microsoft Research and pontificating about video games.
+Currently working as a Research Assistant at Microsoft Research, pontificating about video games, and learning to play the classical guitar.

 interests:
 - Artificial Intelligence